dimutch833/DevonCrawfordVideoAutomationWindowsPort/README.md

 ## Requirments:
  : Need  Visual Studio 2019 and
  : FFMPEG 32 Bit Dlls for compilling
+Steps:

- 1.open .sln to compile
+ 1.open .sln

- And also change directories of includes and libs in Linker and C++ tabs
+ 2.change directories of includes and libs in Linker and C++ tabs 3.Compile
+ 4.Enjoy of magic video editing :)